microsoft/playwright/docs-src/api-body.md

 ## async method: Page.dblclick

-This method double clicks an element matching `selector` by performing the following steps:
+This method double clicks an element matching [`param: selector`]() by performing the following steps:
-1. Find an element match matching `selector`.
+1. Find an element match matching [`param: selector`]().
 If there is none, wait until a matching element is attached to the DOM.
-1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
+1. Wait for [actionability](./actionability.md) checks on the matched element, unless [`option: force`]() option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
-1. Use [page.mouse](#pagemouse) to double click in the center of the element, or the specified `position`.
+1. Use [page.mouse](#pagemouse) to double click in the center of the element, or the specified [`option: position`]().
-1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
+1. Wait for initiated navigations to either succeed or fail, unless [`option: noWaitAfter`]() option is set.
 Note that if the first click of the `dblclick()` triggers a navigation event, this method will reject.

-When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
+When all steps combined have not finished during the specified [`option: timeout`](), this method rejects with a [TimeoutError].
 Passing zero timeout disables this.

 > **NOTE** `page.dblclick()` dispatches two `click` events and a single `dblclick` event.

-Shortcut for main frame's [frame.dblclick()]().
+Shortcut for main frame's [`method: Frame.dblclick`]().

 ### param: Page.dblclick.selector = %%-input-selector-%%